okdee/nerf-duino/README.md

-# nerf-duino
+# NERF-duino
-Controlling a NERF Nemesis with and Arduino board
+Controlling a NERF Nemesis with an Arduino board